jparrieta/bandits/README.md

 In the last commit, I updated the Denrell and March (2001) code so that the agents are equivalent between simulations.

-You can run this code directly by opening the following binder in your browser: https://mybinder.org/v2/gh/jparrieta/bandits/master
+You can run this code directly by opening the following binder in your browservor clicking the button below:

+https://mybinder.org/v2/gh/jparrieta/bandits/master

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jparrieta/bandits/master)